 The M.S. in Accounting provides the in-depth and specialized knowledge to prepare you to take one of the most challenging professional examinations.

 Difference 5: An MBA Prepares You For Broad Careers in Business.
-An M.S. in Accounting Prepares You to Specialize in Finance.
+An M.S. in Accounting Prepares You to Specialize and Form Expertise in Accounting

 While both an MBA and a master’s in accounting will equip you for leadership positions in organizations, the expertise and skills you will gain will prepare you for different roles.